Brian Wrobel

 Brian Albert Wrobel (born April 4, 1982) is an American former football quarterback.
 He was signed by the Seattle Seahawks as an undrafted free agent in 2005.
 Wrobel was also a member of the Berlin Thunder, Green Bay Packers and Rhein Fire.
 He played college football at Winona State.

-Early years
+Early life

 Wrobel was a three-sport letterwinner at DeSoto High School, where he played football, basketball and baseball.
 In 2001, Wrobel went on to play football at Winona State, where he would become one of the university's top players for career touchdowns, pass attempts, passing yards and total offences.

 Professional career

 Seattle Seahawks

 Wrobel was not drafted and was signed as an undrafted free agent with the Seattle Seahawks.

 Green Bay Packers

 Wrobel was signed by the Green Bay Packers on January 1, 2006.
 He was released by the Packers on August 29, 2006.
 Wrobel never played in an NFL game.